ramazo3/financialmodel/replit.md

 The application features a professional financial services aesthetic, utilizing a primary blue color (#4472C4), with Inter for UI text and JetBrains Mono for numbers and data.
 Shadcn UI components with custom styling are used for a consistent look and feel.
 The design is mobile-first, with responsive breakpoints at 768px (md) and 1024px (lg).
 The user interface includes a multi-step form wizard for progressive disclosure of business input collection, a results dashboard with interactive 5-year charts, and dedicated pages for managing saved models, version history, and scenario planning.

 ### Technical Implementations
 The application is built with a React, TypeScript, and Tailwind CSS frontend, using TanStack Query for data fetching and Recharts for interactive visualizations.
 The backend uses Node.js and Express with TypeScript.
-Data persistence is handled by PostgreSQL (Neon) with Drizzle ORM.
+Data persistence is handled by PostgreSQL with the standard `pg` library and Drizzle ORM using the `drizzle-orm/node-postgres` adapter.
 AI capabilities are powered by the Google Gemini API (gemini-2.5-flash, gemini-2.5-pro).
 File generation for Excel workbooks is done using ExcelJS, and for Word documents using the docx library.

+**Database Connection**: Uses the standard PostgreSQL `pg` library with secure TLS/SSL connections managed by the DATABASE_URL connection string parameters.
+The connection respects SSL settings from the managed database provider (e.g., `?sslmode=require`).

 ### Feature Specifications
 - **Multi-step Form Wizard**: Guides users through input collection.